 Peer to peer lending – This is unsecure lending to consumers and it is much more risky than a saving account, but the return is much higher as well.
 You can read more about it in P2P Lending For Extra Retirement Income.

 Buy more dividend stocks – I like this plan too.
-We’ll generate some extra income while also benefitting from the growth of the stock market.
+We’ll generate some extra income while also benefiting from the growth of the stock market.

 How about you?
 Are you getting the most out of your savings account?
 If your emergency fund is in a local saving account, you probably are not getting the best interest rate.
 Why not take a look at these saving accounts?